As far as possible, we aim to keep you up to date on our website.

 The headlines:

-- From 24th November the service 701 timetable was updated.
+- From 24th November 25, the service 701 timetable was updated.

-All our information is thought to be correct to 6th February 2026.
+All our information is thought to be correct to 6 April 2026.

 One of the bigger loses is the axing of the £6.10 all day East Sussex ticket (and weekly equivalent), which allowed travel on multiple

 bus company's services.
-The nearest equivalent is probably the Discovery ticket at about £10!.
+The nearest equivalent is probably the Discovery ticket at about £10!

 So this leaves West Sussex's 16 to 20 fares, as the probably the best local deal for young people

 (and even this is said to be under review).
-As the government's BSIP grant to all Sussex councils has been reduced from April,

 Different bus operators have their own 'tap-on-tap off' system, so paper Saver tickets are better, if you want to travel on